jessuppi/recover-deleted-photos/readme.md

 ## Changelog

+### 0.14.3
+- fixed invisible grid/list icon on light toolbar by applying runtime tint
+- restored thumbnail rendering by assigning the item binding in list/grid ViewHolders

 ### 0.14.2
 - fixed regression introduced in 0.14.1 where grid/list toggle disappeared and thumbnails failed to render
 - removed redundant overflow menu and restored proper layout toggle behavior